Skip to main content

 Fiber and plant foods: a quiet push toward deeper sleep

 In numbers, higher-fiber days were linked to about 0.6 percentage points more deep sleep and 0.8 percentage points more REM sleep, with about 1.4 percentage points less light sleep.
-Mean sleeping heart rate was about 1.1 beats per minute lower.
+Mean sleeping heart rate was about 1.1 beats per minute lower, which is not exactly a lullaby but still counts.

-That may sound small, but across many nights it can add up.
-Deep and REM sleep are key for memory, mood, and metabolic health.
+That may sound small, but over many nights it can add up.
+Deep and REM sleep matter for memory, mood, and metabolic health, so tiny gains can still pull their weight.

-A lower sleeping heart rate usually means your “rest and digest” system is in charge.
-Over time, that pattern is linked to better heart and metabolic health.
+A lower sleeping heart rate usually means your “rest and digest” system is running the show.
+Over time, that pattern is linked to better heart and metabolic health, unlike the body’s favorite drama series.

 Meal timing: how late and how heavy?